ameeshtrikha/aem-vagrant/README.md

 This plugin requires the ChefDK, downloadable from here: http://downloads.getchef.com/chef-dk/

+#### Update the system path to include the chef binaries.
+For MAC - '/opt/chefdk/bin'

 Windows: using '>= 2.0.1' will not be a recognized version on windows.
 Using '2.0.1' will error.
 '3.0.1' works well.
 Using '4.0.0' will need the following fix: https://github.com/berkshelf/vagrant-berkshelf/issues/235

     $ vagrant plugin install vagrant-berkshelf --plugin-version '>= 2.0.1'